KavrakiLab/Ape-Gen2.0/README.md

 ### Main Workflow:

 #### Minor issues:
+- The `receptor_template_file` variable in Section 1b is questionable, investigate more
 - Manually overwrite `prepare_ligand4.py` with the changes that do not cause errors
 - Get debug message inside the print statements happening in the classes
 - Fix `initialize_dir` function to accept a list of directories and avoid calling the function multiple times